Giant, inflatable Ralphie goes on display outside ‘A Christmas Story’ house

 Registration for the run is still open and costs $55 per person.

-Participants will receive a themed A Christmas Story Run long sleeved t-shirt, a unique race bib, a collector’s edition A Christmas Story Run finisher medal, and free admission to A Christmas Story House & Museum, which can be used anytime between the first packet pickup through Dec.
-31.
+Participants will receive a themed A Christmas Story Run long-sleeved t-shirt, a unique race bib, a collector’s edition A Christmas Story Run finisher medal, and free admission to A Christmas Story House & Museum, which can be used anytime between the first packet pickup through December 31.

 For more on the run, click here.